Friday, April 20, 2012

 In Scotland, Francis would grow up in Glasgow and as a young man, was noted to have worked for a while as a potter.
 At some point, he may have gone back to Ireland.
 In 1830, he married Rosa Hoy (b.1812, d.1854).
 After their marriage, they may have lived in both England and Scotland in the 1840's and some of their children were born in Scotland.

 Francis is reported to have sailed to America in 1848 on the ship New Zealand, which departed from Ireland and arrived at the Port of New York in May.
-If this is the correct Francis, he is listed as a single passenger so it would seem that Rosa and children followed, perhaps about a year later.
+If this is the correct Francis, he is listed as a single passenger so it would seem that Rosa and the children followed, perhaps about a year later.
 Francis would have arrived in south central Wisconsin in the same month as Wisconsin achieved statehood.
 Nearby, Fort Winnebago was still standing, though operations at the fort had ceased a few years earlier.
 Francis, Rosa and six children show up in the 1850 U.S. Census living in the Town of Springvale in Columbia County.
 Springvale is located just west of Portage, Wisconsin and Francis was farming.
 They would have two more children before Rosa died in 1854.
 After Rosa died, Francis would marry Elizabeth Nevin.

 Elizabeth Nevin (b.1826, d.1905) was from Renfrewshire, Scotland.
 Her parents were William Nevin and Mary Raeside.
 William Nevin was a weaver by trade but the family was split up and there was little contact between father and daughter.
 She came to America with an aunt, Margaret Raeside and Margaret's husband, John Hamilton.
 They sailed on the ship Elijah Swift, arrived at the Port of New York in September 1849 and settled in Portage, Wisconsin.
 In 1850, she married Cooper Pixley (b.1814, d.1855) and they had three children.
 Cooper's family can be traced back to colonial Massachusetts and his grandfather, also named Cooper, was a Revolutionary War veteran and is buried at the Old Fort Winnebago cemetery.
 After Cooper died, Elizabeth would marry Francis O'Neil.